YugabyteDB-University/YugabyteDB-Voyager/README.md

 - You will need to authorize Gitpod to use your GitHub account.
 Select Authorize gitpod.io.
 - Select your default editor, VS Code Browser.
 Select Continue.
 - Depending on the image configuration, it may take a few minutes for the image to build and deploy to the Gitpod workspace.

-## Presentation from DSS
-You will find the presentation as a PDF in this repository:
-- `[DSS 2023] Migrate from MySQL to Highly Available PostgreSQL.pdf`

 ### FAQS